 Jesus, I want to believe.
 Help me in my unbelief today.
 I thank You that when I cry out to You, You not only hear me, but You lovingly respond, so that even when the margins of my life look like ditches, You set my feet back on solid rock again.
 You clean me up!
 And You patiently help me to trust You.
 I trust You today, Lord Jesus.
 I’m clinging to You in this storm.
 For whether You rebuke the storm or make a way through it, I am holding tightly to Your faithful hands.

-This week, choose to speak in trust in the places where you doubt.
+Are there areas of doubt in your life that you can begin to fuel with belief and trust?
 Begin to write and speak and think in a believing way–make that your lifestyle!
 Doubts and storms will come, so speak back to them that you are trusting the LORD.
-When you run into questions about what scripture says, get a concordance and pore over every verse that speaks to your situation.
+When you run into questions about what Scripture says, get a concordance and pore over every verse that speaks to your situation.

 Finally, if you need prayer, please contact us and we will pray for you!